-THE office of the Dean of Women extends I greetings to you who come as new students and as returning students to Michigan State College.
-On the second floor of the Administration Building, the notice on our door says: "Offices of the Dean of Women," but the office personnel includes Miss Petersen who looks after your rooming and employment problems, and Miss Hansen. to whom you come for permits for radios, room keys, and special residence house equipment.
-A. W. S. has, for the time being, a desk to which all your requests for late permits and special favors must be brought.
-Miss Hatch and I. among other duties, register social dances, talk about loans, and try to help you find the answers to important or puzzling little problems.
+THE office of the Dean of Women extends L greetings to you who come as new students and as returning students to Michigan State College.
+On the second floor of the Administration Building, the notice on our door says: "Offices of the Dean of Women." but the office personnel includes Miss Petersen who looks after your rooming, Miss Alfreda the employment problems, and Miss Hansen, to whom you come for permits for radios, room keys, and special residence house equipment.
+A. W. S. has an office across the hall to which all your requests for late permits and special favors must be brought.
+Miss Hatch and I, among other duties, register social dances. talk about loans, and try to help you find the answers to important or puzzling problems.

 This is an office for general information and is meant to be of helpfulness to women students.
-You, however, must come to us, because with 1,800 women on the campus, we cannot always know your particular need, or how to be most useful to you in helping you gain at Michigan State College the success and happiness which you came here to find.
+You, however, must come to us, because with 2,000 women on the campus, we cannot always know your particular need, or how to be most useful to you in helping you gain at Michigan State College the success and happiness which you came here to find.

-Although I shall meet you several times in the first days of long receiving lines, I shall probably not know you by name for a while.
-The others in the office join me in greetings, best wishes, and a sincerely cordial invitation to come without hesitation and with confidence to consult any of us.
+Although I shall meet you several times in the first days of long receiving lines, I shall probably not be able to call you by name for a while.
+The others in the office join me in greetings, best wishes, and a cordial invitation to come without hesitation and with confidence to consult any of us.